A novel approach to the giant component fluctuations: The super-critical case

-Note that $\overline{\xi}_i = \xi_i/n$ has exponential distribution with rate $1$.
-Due to Glivenko\,--\,Cantelli theorem we get that $(Z^{n,c}(s), s\ge 0)$ converges uniformly on $[0, \infty)$ a.s.\ (and therefore also in law in the Skorohod $J_1$ topology) to $\Phi^c$ from \eqref{def:Phi}.
+Due to Glivenko\,--\,Cantelli theorem we get that $(Z^{n,c}(s), s\ge 0)$ converges uniformly on $[0, \infty)$ a.s.\ (and therefore also in law in the Skorokhod $J_1$ topology) to $\Phi^c$ from \eqref{def:Phi}.
 We record this useful fact in symbols: